 All kidding aside...
 Whatever the reason, the point is that the topic of CBD and its value is growing immensely!

-So, let’s take a look at why there is such an interest in CBD.
-What is it, and why do so many people want to learn everything they can about it?
+So, let's look at why there is such an interest in CBD.
+What is it, and why do so many people want to learn everything they can?
 Is it safe?
 How is it made?

 I'll try to answer all of these fundamental questions in this article to help explain the buzz around this fantastic new supplement.